-1.1 The Council recognises that there will be occasions when individuals will be prevented from attending work through ill health.
-By implementing this policy, the Council aims to strike a balance between the pursuit of its operational needs and the genuine need of employees to take time off work because of ill health.

-- 1.2 The objective of this policy is to ensure that sickness absence is managed in a timely, effective, fair and consistent manner across the Council.
-It aims to encourage all employees to maintain good attendance at work, and for managers to provide a supportive work environment. - 1.3 This policy applies to all those working for the Council, including those on permanent, temporary or part-time contracts, job sharers, and individuals on non-standard terms of employment. - 1.4 It does not apply to employees in their probationary period of service (covered by the Probation Scheme) and staff employed by schools who may be covered by separate terms and conditions relating to their employment. - 1.5 If the Council suspects there to be misconduct then the Council's Disciplinary Policy will apply.
-For example if: - the absence is not genuine or not for the reason provided; - the employee is undertaking inappropriate activities while off sick, such as carrying out work for another organisation; or - the correct sickness absence notification and evidence procedure has not been followed. - 1.6 This policy does not form part of employees' terms and conditions of employment and may be subject to change.
+- 1.1 The Council recognises that there will be occasions when individuals will be prevented from attending work through ill health.
+By implementing this policy, the Council aims to strike a balance between the pursuit of its operational needs and the genuine need of employees to take time off work because of ill health. - 1.2 The objective of this policy is to ensure that sickness absence is managed in a timely, effective, fair and consistent manner across the Council.
+It aims to encourage all employees to maintain good attendance at work, and for managers to provide a supportive work environment. - 1.3 This policy applies to all those working for the Council, including those on permanent, temporary or part-time contracts, job sharers, and individuals on non-standard terms of employment.
+The policy does not apply to: - employees in their probationary period of service (covered by the Probation Scheme) - staff employed by schools who may be covered by separate terms and conditions relating to their employment. - 1.4 If the Council suspects there to be misconduct then the Council's Disciplinary Policy will apply.
+For example if: - the absence is not genuine or not for the reason provided; - the employee is undertaking inappropriate activities while off sick, such as carrying out work for another organisation; or - the correct sickness absence notification and evidence procedure has not been followed. - 1.5 This policy does not form part of employees' terms and conditions of employment and may be subject to change. - 1.6 The following important principles are encompassed within this policy: - it is based on established case law and has been agreed between the Council and the recognised trade unions - it will not contradict any current or future national agreement - employees will be informed of the Council's policy, in particular through the induction process. - employees will be informed of the standards expected of them - employees will be given an opportunity to state their case before any decision is reached - the informal process will have been exhausted before the formal procedure is initiated - an employee may be accompanied by a trade union representative or a work colleague - there will be a right of appeal against formal action taken